The Missing Voices Project

 January 2020 – A Year of Design

-Throughout 2020 we will focus on giving your design teams tools for innovative design thinking, theological reflection, spiritual formation, and walk them through a process of designing your local youth ministry project.
+Throughout 2020 we will focus on giving the church design teams tools for innovative design thinking, theological reflection, spiritual formation, and walk them through a process of designing their local youth ministry project.
 By the end of this year teams should have a well thought through plan for a new expression of youth ministry.

 January 2021 – A Year of Practice

-We will start the year with each congregation receiving a $10,000 grant to kickstart your project.
-Over the next twelve months we will walk alongside design teams as you launch your youth ministry project.
-You will succeed, fail, and learn as they get projects up and running.
+We will start the year with each congregation receiving a $10,000 grant to kickstart their project.
+Over the next twelve months we will walk alongside design teams as they launch their youth ministry project.
+Participants will succeed, fail, and learn as they get projects up and running.

 January 2022 – Celebration

-At our closing event in January of 2022 we will share stories, celebrate progress, and look to the future of your youth ministry initiatives.
+At our closing event in January of 2022 we will share stories, celebrate progress, and look to the future of our participants’ youth ministry initiatives.